I'm want to learn about the application process for:

 6.5 across all boards

-To be eligible for OHIO's Athletic Training Residency Program, applicants must have:
+To be eligible for OHIO's Athletic Training Residency in Pediatrics, applicants must meet the following criteria:

 - Earned cumulative 3.00 GPA across all institutions attended

-- Upload a current resume as part of the application process
+- Upload a current resume that includes 3-5 references as part of the application when prompted.
+Underneath each reference, please include a rationale explaining why the reference was selected.